(No ratings)

 Living with hemophilia can be challenging, but simple things may help prevent excessive bleeding.
 For example, choosing activities like walking or swimming over contact sports can prevent injuries and strengthen muscles while protecting the joints.
 Chances for bleeding may also be reduced by making sure that children wear helmets and elbow pads during activities like bicycle rides.

-Dr. Kathleen F. Ludwig, MD graduated from Loyola University Chicago, Stritch School of Medicine in 2009.
-She completed residency at University of Texas Southwestern Medical Center at Dallas and Affiliated Hospitals.
+Dr. Kathleen F. Ludwig, MD graduated from Loyola University of Chicago, Stritch Sch of Med in 2009.
+She completed residency at UT Southwestern Medical Center.
 She is certified by the American Board of Pediatrics/Hematology-Oncology and has a state license in Texas.

-Medical School: Loyola University Chicago, Stritch School of Medicine (2009)
+Medical School: Loyola University of Chicago, Stritch Sch of Med (2009)

 Board Certification: American Board of Pediatrics/Hematology-Oncology